knative/client/DEVELOPMENT.md

 ### Create a cluster

-1. [Set up a Knative](https://www.knative.dev/docs/install/), You can also setup using limited install guides like [Minikube](https://knative.dev/docs/install/knative-with-minikube/) or [Minishift](https://knative.dev/docs/install/knative-with-minishift/).
+1. [Set up a Knative](https://www.knative.dev/docs/install/), You can also set up using limited install guides like [Minikube](https://knative.dev/docs/install/knative-with-minikube/) or [Minishift](https://knative.dev/docs/install/knative-with-minishift/).

 ### Checkout your fork